ot4i/ace-demo-pipeline/tekton/README.md

   - The `ace-minimal` image (see [minimal image build instructions](minimal-image-build/README.md) for details).
     This image can be built from the ACE developer edition package (no purchase necessary) and is much smaller than most other ACE images.
-  - The `ace` image from cp.icr.io (see [Obtaining an IBM App Connect Enterprise server image](https://www.ibm.com/docs/en/app-connect/12.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1) for versions and necessary credentials).
+  - The `ace` image from cp.icr.io (see [Obtaining an IBM App Connect Enterprise server image](https://www.ibm.com/docs/en/app-connect/13.0?topic=cacerid-building-sample-app-connect-enterprise-image-using-docker#aceimages__title__1) for versions and necessary credentials).
     This image is created by IBM and requires an IBM Entitlement Key for access.

 For container deployments, more containers are used:

-- Buildah for building the application runtime images.
+- [Crane](https://github.com/google/go-containerregistry/tree/main/cmd/crane) for building the application runtime images.
 - lachlanevenson/k8s-kubectl for managing Kubernetes artifacts
 - A runtime base image:
   - The `ace-minimal` image, which is the smallest image and therefore results in quicker builds in some cases.
     See [minimal image build instructions](minimal-image-build/README.md) for details on building the image.
   - The `ace` image, which should be shadowed to the local registry to avoid pulling from cp.icr.io too often.
   - For CP4i use cases, the `ace-server-prod` image (see [os/cp4i/README.md](os/cp4i/README.md) for CP4i details)
     which should also be shadowed to the local registry.
+The main instructions are contained in that README.

 For ACEaaS, the target does not present as a container system (though it runs containers in the cloud):